Jasonvdb/c-lightning-express/README.md

 This is the backend for the PayBolts app ([https://paybolts.com/](https://paybolts.com/)) but can be used for remotely interacting with your Bitcoin lightning node through any app you're building.

+If you're looking for instructions on setting up your lightning node check out this [Medium article](https://medium.com/@Jayvdb/setting-up-and-transacting-on-the-bitcoin-lightning-network-a9ada42ec305).

 ## Installation

 ```